tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 for it to.

 Other than these conditions, the other operators that are left may be familiar from mathematics.
-As stated, this comparisons are seen as "boolean" values by the computer when checking.
+As stated, these comparisons are seen as "boolean" values by the computer when checking.

 ```js
 // Greater Than